stacks-network/stacks/README.md

 ## About

 Welcome to Blockstack’s growing global community!
-This guide is designed to help you learn what resources are available and get started as a contributor.
+This repository is designed to help you learn what resources are available and get started as a contributor.
 We welcome builders, creators, hackers, writers and contributors of all kinds.
 Please read below and jump in to help us build the decentralized internet!

-## People

-Blockstack is an open source project committed to basic digital rights with a large and global community.
-Here are some of the great people participating in our project:

 ## Stats

-Blockstack has been in production since 2014 with [70,000+ domains](https://resolver.onename.com/v2/namespaces) registered.
+Blockstack has been in production since 2014 with [80,000+ domains](https://explorer.blockstack.org/) registered.

 ## Events